Home » Kitchen » Baking Recipes + Tips » Cranberry Apple and Banana Bread

 This Cranberry Apple and Banana Bread (sometimes called Cranapana Bread) is a very easy-to-make quick bread that incorporates a few seasonal ingredients into a traditional banana bread.

-With all the baking and cooking that goes on this time of the year, an easy recipe is much appreciated.
-And this is one easy recipe!
+With all the baking and cooking that goes on this time of the year, a seasonal, easy banana bread recipe is much appreciated.
+And this is one super easy recipe!
 Use your food processor to lightly chop the fresh cranberries and apples, mix the dry ingredients, add the wet ingredients and fold in the cranberries and apples.
 Tuck it into a bread pan and DONE!

 Apple, Cranberry and Banana bread on a rack with scattered cranberries.